 Your Part D late enrollment penalty is due in our office by the first day of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first day of the month.
 If we have not received your payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 60 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.